 As smokers go, this is a straightforward one to operate.
 For starters, the hopper has a 23-pound capacity, and most bags of pellets are 20 pounds.
 That means you can dump the whole thing in at once, and when it gets low you can add another full bag.

-Beyond that, it’s no different than operating any other grill and may, in fact, be less intimidating than some smokers we’ve seen.
+Beyond that, it’s no different from operating any other grill and may, in fact, be less intimidating than some smokers we’ve seen.
 That makes it beginner-friendly, but still worthy of experienced smokers.

 Cleaning and Maintenance